-The Utility Fund had an increase in net position of \$252,308.
-The largest component of the increase is due to increased user fees.
-User fees were \$159,131 greater than the prior year for increased usage from utility and sanitation customers.
+The Utility Fund had an increase in net position of \$198,341, which is consistent with the prior year.
+User fees were \$17,740 greater than the prior year for increased usage from utility and sanitation customers.
 Operating expenses were in line with the prior year.
+There were no significant changes in the current year.